Working with national standard-setters and regional bodies

 National standard-setting bodies

-To foster the exchange between national and regional standard-setting bodies and the IASB, the IFRS education initiative organises an annual meeting of world standard-setters in London.
+To foster the exchange between national standard-setters and regional bodies and the IASB, the IFRS Education Initiative organises an annual meeting of world standard-setters in London.

 As a consequence of the growth in the IFRS community, some regions have formed regional representative bodies to facilitate discussions on regional accounting standards issues, undertake research collectively, share experiences on the adoption of IFRS and provide input to the IASB's standard-setting process.